-A final simple change you can make to your website is to adjust the headings on your pages and make sure they are appropriately labeled.
-When you’re working on a page with content, typically you’ll have the page title, which should be the largest.
+A final simple change you can make to your website is to adjust the headings on your pages and ensure they are appropriately labeled.
+When you’re working on a page with content, typically, you’ll have the page title, which should be the largest.
 And, on the backend, the page title would be tagged as an H1.
-This simply stands for heading 1.
-The title of the page should be the only text that is an H1.
-Then, subtitles should be H2 and a little smaller.
+This stands for heading 1.
+The page’s title should be the only text that is an H1.
+Then, the subtitles should be H2 and a little smaller.
 Other headers can be tagged as H3 to H6!

 Not only will this help your web pages be more organized, but it will help screen reader users.
-These users can tab through the page and find only the headers to get them to the section they’re looking for.
+These users can tab through the page and find only the headers to get them to the desired section.
 If your titles and headers are labeled correctly, this will be easy.
 If not, it’ll take screen reader users (and non-screen reader users) much longer to navigate!